LASIK and PRK:

 Can I go back to work right away?

-Some people return to work the next day, but surgeons usually recommend two or three days of rest instead.
+Most people who have LASIK return to work the next day.
+With PRK, many surgeons recommend two or three days of rest instead.

 When may I go back to wearing makeup?